JobAutomated/Platform/README.md

 Below are the most recent tasks to take.

-Social media extraction:
+## Social media extraction

 1) Build a Medium crawler who extracts all texts (title, text, author) from a given tag.
 VALUE: 10 JATs
 2) Build a Twitter crawler who extracts all tweets with a given hashtag from a certain period of time.
-VALUES: 5 JATs
+VALUE: 5 JATs
-3) Build a GitHub crawler who finds all
+3) Build a GitHub crawler who finds all repositories with an implementation of a particular technique (e.g. random forest).
+VALUE: 10 JATs
-4) Build an AngelList crawler who finds all companies in a particular niche (i.e. fintechs or AI-startups)
+4) Build an AngelList crawler who finds all companies in a particular niche (i.e. fintechs or AI-startups).
+VALUE: 7 JATs